Osamakhedr123/face-generation-DCGAN/README.md

-# Face Generation using DCGAN
+# Face Generation using a DCGAN

 In this project, I'll define and train a DCGAN (Deep Covolutional Generative Adversarial Network) on a dataset of faces.
 My goal is to get a generator network to generate *new* images of faces that look as realistic as possible!